 Here are some of the commonly used methods for data analysis in research

-- Correlation: When researchers are not conducting experimental research wherein the researchers are interested to understand the relationship between two or more variables they opt for correlational research method.
+- Correlation: When researchers are not conducting experimental research wherein the researchers are interested to understand the relationship between two or more variables, they opt for correlational research methods.

 - Cross-tabulation: Also called as contingency tables, cross-tabulation is a method used to analyze the relationship between multiple variables.
 Suppose a provided data has age and gender categories presented in rows and columns, then a two-dimensional cross-tabulation helps for seamless data analysis and research by showing the number of males and the number of females in each age category.

-- Regression analysis: To understand the strong relationship between two variables researchers do not look beyond the basic and commonly used regression analysis method, which is also a type of predictive analysis used.
-In this method, you have an important factor called the dependent variable and you also have multiple independent variables in regression analysis, you undertake efforts to find out the impact of independent variables on the dependent variable.
+- Regression analysis: For understanding the strong relationship between two variables, researchers do not look beyond the primary and commonly used regression analysis method, which is also a type of predictive analysis used.
+In this method, you have an essential factor called the dependent variable, and you also have multiple independent variables in regression analysis, you undertake efforts to find out the impact of independent variables on the dependent variable.
 The values of both independent and dependent variables are assumed as being ascertained in an error-free random manner.

 - Frequency tables: The statistical procedure is used for testing the degree to which two or more vary or differ in an experiment.
-A great degree of variation means research findings were significant.
-In many contexts ANOVA testing and variance analysis are similar.
+A considerable degree of variation means research findings were significant.
+In many contexts, ANOVA testing and variance analysis are similar.

 - Analysis of variance: The statistical procedure is used for testing the degree to which two or more vary or differ in an experiment.
-A great degree of variation means research findings were significant.
-In many contexts ANOVA testing and variance analysis are similar.
+A considerable degree of variation means research findings were significant.
+In many contexts, ANOVA testing and variance analysis are similar.

 - Researchers must have the necessary skills to analyze the data, Getting trained to demonstrate a high standard of research practice.
 Ideally, researchers must possess more than a basic understanding of the rationale of selecting one statistical method over the other to obtain better data insights.